 Plans, Visions & Signs

-What this all boils down to is that "The Birthday Wish" is 90% typical of a Hallmark romantic comedy but with a couple of clever ideas which are a twist on what you might be expecting from what seems a very obvious story idea.
+What this all boils down to is that "The Birthday Wish" is 90% typical of a Hallmark romantic comedy but with a couple of clever ideas which are a twist on what you might be expecting from what seems at first a very obvious story idea.